Git Branches

 Git allows us to keep unrelated changes separate through the use of branches.

-Git repositories start off with a single branch, called master
+Git repositories start off with a single branch, called master.

-Usually when a piece of software reaches a milestone and the code will be shared with users, it is the master
+Usually when a piece of software reaches a milestone and the code will be shared with users, it is the master branch code that is shared.

-branch frequently contains all the finished features and fixes of a project, such that at any time you could package it up and deliver it to your users.
+As such, the master branch frequently contains all the finished features and fixes of a project, such that at any time you could package it up and deliver it to your users.

-Other branches often contain new features, bugfixes, or improvements to code in the master
+Other branches often contain new features, bugfixes, or improvements to code in the master branch.

 For example, if you're thinking of adding a new feature to your program, you could put it in a separate branch so that only changes related to this new feature are there.